 I’m not sure anyone ever “plans” to work in a church unless they are called to ministry.
 After Chris and I were married, we settled here in Lebanon and began visiting area churches.
 It wasn’t long before we decided Lebanon First was the church for us.
 When our children were old enough for the pre-school here, I began working in the office one day a week.
 One became two, then three, and part-time turned to full-time.

 How fortunate am I to daily be a part of this community; where we are all accepted, due to the welcoming nature of this congregation, as beloved children of God.
 As a result, we get to show the face of God to others because our relationship with Him is nurtured here in so many ways: worship, music, fellowship, small group studies, inward and outward ministries for all ages.
 Chris and I used to think we found this church.
 Rather, this church found us.

 Pam Vandever Communications Administrator, Membership Secretary

 I have worked at FUMC since August 2011.
-My titles are Communication Administrator and Membership Secretary.
-The “work” here is so much more than typing bulletins, newsletter, etc. It is a job that gives me the opportunity to love and care for the most wonderful church staff and church family.
+The “work” here is so much more than typing bulletins, newsletters, etc. It is a job that gives me the opportunity to love and care for the most wonderful church staff and church family.
 I am blessed to have the opportunity to serve this church.
-I have been married to Gary for over 40 years, we have one son, Taylor, a beautiful “daughter”-in-law, a beautiful grand daughter, Mary Hyatt and one sister, Kathi.
+I have been married to Gary for over 40 years.
+We have one son, Taylor, a beautiful daughter-in-law, a beautiful granddaughter, Mary Hyatt, and one sister, Kathi.
 In my downtime, I love to make jewelry, crochet, knit, make cards, read and watch TV.

 Cori Brantley Congregational Care Administrator